hengshuaiyao/HengshuaiYao.github.io/README.md

 <img align="left" src="videos/head_picture1.jpeg" width="33%" height="33%" alt="hengshuai yao" HSPACE="40" VSPACE="40" class="inline"/>

 Hi, my name is Hengshuai Yao.
-My research interest is model-based reinforcement learning with a recent focus on gradient descent especially step-size adaptation.
+My research interest is model-based reinforcement learning and step-size adaptation.
 Interesting thing is that I brought a connection between the two seemingly unrelated topics.
 Check the "learning to accelerate" paper below.

  I'm an adjunct professor at Department of Computing Science, University of Alberta, where I studied reinforcement learning at the RLAI lab from 2008 to 2014.
 I worked on offline model-based approximate policy iteration, multi-step linear Dyna-style planning, a novel reinforcement learning perspective for PageRank, and Webpage ranking.
 I did an internship with Yahoo!
 Sunnyvale in 2013 and won a championship (CEO award) for "TrendingNow" (check yahoo.com at the top right corner) that detects trending topics in Yahoo search engine.
 I joined NCSoft game studio in San Francisco in 2016 working on reinforcement learning for mobile games.
 I joined Huawei in 2017 and founded a few joint lab projects with University of Alberta.